shaneholloman/fabric/patterns/write_essay/system.md

 Although moral fashions tend to arise from different sources than fashions in clothing, the mechanism of their adoption seems much the same.
 The early adopters will be driven by ambition: self-consciously cool people who want to distinguish themselves from the common herd.
 As the fashion becomes established they'll be joined by a second, much larger group, driven by fear.
 [9] This second group adopt the fashion not because they want to stand out but because they are afraid of standing out.

-So if you want to figure out what we can't say, look at the machinery of fashion and try to predict what it would make unsayable.
+So if you want to figure out what we can't say, look at the machinery of fashion and try to predict what it would make un-sayable.
 What groups are powerful but nervous, and what ideas would they like to suppress?
 What ideas were tarnished by association when they ended up on the losing side of a recent struggle?
-If a self-consciously cool person wanted to differentiate himself from preceding fashions (e.g. from his parents), which of their ideas would he tend to reject?
+If a self-consciously cool person wanted to differentiate himself from preceding fashions (example: from his parents), which of their ideas would he tend to reject?
 What are conventional-minded people afraid of saying?

 This technique won't find us all the things we can't say.
 I can think of some that aren't the result of any recent struggle.
 Many of our taboos are rooted deep in the past.
 But this approach, combined with the preceding four, will turn up a good number of unthinkable ideas.

-Why
+---

+**Why**

 Some would ask, why would one want to do this?
 Why deliberately go poking around among nasty, disreputable ideas?
 Why look under rocks?